Identifying Crack Pipes and Other Paraphernalia

 Other crack paraphernalia

-There are many other objects that can be used in the process of abusing crack.
+Many other objects can be used in the process of abusing crack.
 Any one of these may be an indicator that someone is using crack and may act as a warning sign if you’re concerned about a loved one.

 Homemade filters